markusthilo/FallbackImager/README.md

 In this testing state only Windows is supported.

 This is work in progress.

-Already working on Windows:
+## Modules:

+### MkIsoImager
+Imaging a logical file structure as ISO using mkisofs

-## OscdImager
+### OscdImager
-Imaging as ISO (uses oscdimg.exe)
+Imaging a logical file structure as ISO using oscdimg.exe (MS tool, Win only)

-## IsoVerify
+### IsoVerify
-Verifying/comparing ISO
+Verifying/comparing ISO to a logical file structure (using PyCdlib)

-## DismImager
+### DismImager
-Imaging as WIM (Admin privileges required, uses dism.exe)
+Imaging a logical file structure as WIM (Admin privileges required, uses dism.exe, Win only)

-## ZipImager
+### ZipImager
-Imaging as ZIP
+Imaging a logical file structure as ZIP file

-## AxChecker
+### AxChecker
-Checking and comparing AXIOM case files, e.g. to X-Ways TSV list
+Checking and comparing AXIOM case files, e.g. to X-Ways TSV lists

+### HdZero
+Wipe physical drives (Admin privileges required, Win only)

-### Additional tool:
+## Additional tool:

-## WimMount
+### WimMount

-GUI for Dism to mount and unmount WIM images (Admin privileges required).
+GUI for Dism to mount and unmount WIM images (Admin privileges required, Win only)

 Respect GPL-3.
 Use on your own risk.
 This is not a commercial tool with an army of developers and a department for quality control behind it.